JuanLucasLaur/crowdfunder/README.md

 There are other commands available besides `npm run dev`:

+`npm run compile`: Compiles the solidity contract.

+`npm run deploy`: Deploys the compiled solidity contract to the Ethereum network (this might cost money, so deploy it to a test network).

-`npm run build`: Builds the application for production usage
+`npm run build`: Builds the application for production usage.

 `npm run start`: Starts a production server.